-- hoods Initiative, etc.) to align and identify submissions with existing projects or efforts. - 3.
-Remaining projects were sent to the appropriate Departments to be evaluated as CIP projects. - 4.
+- 3. Remaining projects were sent to the appropriate Departments to be evaluated as CIP projects. - 4.
 Existing and new CIP projects were evaluated based on the nine CIP prioritization factors described under the CIP Prioritization Process.
 This evaluation resulted in each project being assigned a CIP score out of 100 points. - 5.
 After being ranked by CIP score, projects were run through a funding constraints and funding availability analysis.